- Available in: ebook and paperback

-Their new goal is lofty: give equality to kids fourteen and older who are presently considered adults only when they break the law.
-Arthur’s crusade seeks to give them real rights such as voting, driving, trading high school for work, and sitting as jurors for their peers charged with criminal behavior.
+Their new goal is lofty: give adult rights to kids fourteen and older who are only considered “adults” when they break the law.
+The crusade seeks to provide teenagers with rights that make a difference in the real world: voting, driving, trading high school for work, and sitting as jurors for peers charged with criminal behavior.

 Bronze Award in the 2014 Wishing Shelf Book Awards

 “A compelling, fast-paced adventure.
 A BRONZE medal winner and highly recommended.”